peak-scale/observability-tenancy/docs/proxy/configuration.md

     - namespace
     - target_namespace

-  # Whether to remove the tenant label from the request
+  # Whether to remove the tenant label from the request (Cortex Only currently)
   labelRemove: true

   # To which header to add the tenant ID